Minnesota Dog Breeder Licensing Requirements

 Quick Summary

 Minnesota requires a commercial dog and cat breeder license for anyone who owns ten or more adult intact animals and whose animals produce more than five litters per year.
-The Minnesota Board of Animal Health oversees the program, with annual inspections and fees based on the number of animals.
+The Minnesota Board of Animal Health oversees the commercial breeder licensing program under Minnesota Statutes Sections 347.57 to 347.65.
+Licensed breeders must pay annual fees, maintain detailed records, and undergo at least one inspection per year.

 Regulatory Agency: Minnesota Board of Animal Health